USS IWO JIMA LHD 7

 September 27, LHD 7 is currently underway in the Atlantic Ocean for sea trials.
 This is the first time that the Iwo Jima is conducting flight deck operations with the V-22 Osprey in more than two years.

 February 3, 2008 USS Iwo Jima is currently underway for routine training off the coast of Virginia.

-March 9, 2008 The Iwo Jima ARG is currently undergoing an operational evaluation with elements of the 26th MEU off the coast of North Carolina.
+March 9, The Iwo Jima ARG is currently undergoing an operational evaluation with elements of the 26th MEU off the coast of North Carolina.
 Underway for routine training in mid-April.

 April 28, USS Iwo Jima Expeditionary Strike Group pulled into Port Everglades, Fla., for a Fleet Week.

 May 6, LHD 7 ESG is currently participating in an integration exercise off the East Coast, in preparation for the upcoming deployment later this year.

 July 21, USS Iwo Jima ESG and BNS Greenhalgh (F 46) participated in a Composite Unit Training Exercise (COMPTUEX) from July 8-18, marking the first time a Brazilian Navy surface unit fully integrated into a U.S. Strike Group.
 The Iwo Jima and Greenhalgh will now participate in the USS Theodore Roosevelt's (CVN 71) upcoming Joint Task Force Exercise (JTFEX) 08-4, from July 21-31.

 August 26, USS Iwo Jima departed Naval Station Norfolk for a scheduled deployment in the U.S. Central Command Area of Responsibility (AoR).

 September 21, A group of 50 senior civilian officials and 19 staff members from the Joint Civilian Orientation Conference (JCOC) visited Iwo Jima off the coast of Crete, Greece.
 The amphibious assault ship recently departed Haifa, Israel, after a scheduled port visit.

 September 23, USS Iwo Jima ESG entered the Red Sea after transiting Suez Canal southbound.

 December 18, The Iwo Jima recently pulled into Manama, Bahrain, for a routine port call.

 January 28, The amphibious assault ship recently departed Manama after another port visit.

 February 14, USS Iwo Jima arrived in Kuwait Naval Base to back-load Marines and equipment, concluding the four-month operations in the Arabian Gulf; Transited the Suez Canal on March 1.

 March 4, LHD 7 pulled to Augusta Bay, Sicily, for a scheduled port visit.